BGR360/brine/README.md

 [steven]/[stevenarella].
 What is sort of new is the attempt to abstract the logic of Minecraft into an API that greatly decouples the application logic from the implementation details of the backend.

+## License

+This project is distributed under the terms of the MIT license.

+Copyright Ben Reeves 2022